 The Board is responsible for establishment and management of student extra- and co-curricular funds.
 The purpose of student extra- and co-curricular funds is to account for revenues and disbursements of those funds raised by students through recognized student body organizations and activities.
 The funds shall be deposited and expended by check, in a bank account maintained by the District for student extra- and co-curricular funds.
-The use of the student extra- and co-curricular funds is limited to the benefit of the students.
+The use of the student extra- and co-curricular funds.